 On Monday, Carson Gaffney, KID Program Director, travelled to Springfield, Illinois to attend the 2018 Spring Into Action Conference hosted by Illinois Action for Children.
 The conference brings together early care and education providers, educators, and advocates from across Illinois to discuss the most pressing issues facing early childhood professionals.
 Carson participated in sessions on changes to expulsion policies in childcare, and an update on early childhood policy in IL.

 On Wednesday, Nancy Cowles, KID ED, testified in Bethesda, MD at the US CPSC annual priorities hearing.
 This is an opportunity for organizations, businesses and individuals to give input into the CPSC’s priorities for FY 2019 and FY 2020.
 KID focused our comments on transparency, innovation and regulation; urging CPSC to improve use and function of SaferProducts.gov, use innovation to get more recalled products out of homes and encourage better sharing of data with the public among other things.
 Also testifying were Lisa Siefert and Janet McGee, whose sons Shane and Ted were killed by unstable clothing storage units.
-Video of the hearing can be found here and KID’s comments are here.
+Part one and part two of the hearing are available on CPSC’s webpage, and KID’s comments are here.